Exchange and study-abroad courses for external students to study at the Academy

 If they decide to apply to join one of our degree courses as a full student, they must do so separately, within the normal framework for external candidates via UCAS Conservatoires; deadlines and requirements are available through on the Your Application page and agreement in writing must be provided from their home institution where this would be a transfer from their current studies.
 All students on exchange programmes will be subject to the Academy’s regulations.

-Please note that it is not possible to transfer into Year 4 of our BMus programme.
+Please note that it is not possible to transfer into Year 4 of our BMus course.

-Application: Please see the Application section below for full details and for the application forms, which must be submitted in consultation with your own education institution's exchange office.
-The application deadline is 1 March.
+Application: Please see the Application section below for full details and for the application forms, which must be submitted in consultation with your own education institution's exchange or study abroad office.
+The application deadline is 15 March.
 The same application process and forms are used for Study Abroad and for Exchange.

 If English is not your first language, we require the following levels for your English language skills: